Wonder where everyone is? That street should be packed with folk… I guess maybe they’re all gone… for coffee…. at once? Yeah.

-Speaking of majesty, time for another issue of:
+Speaking of space, it’s time for another exciting mandatory bonus installment of:

 This story has a weird plane setting.
 It’s like it takes place in the Ninth, but there are spherical worlds that they can land on with their weird mobile void carriage.
 Other than that, it follows weird animal people, two ones that look like turtles, a weird eyeball creature, a blue-green birdman, a featureless grey round-headed guy and a tiny one that looks like those damned things that keep getting in my trash every night.

 A weird roster, I know.
 Well, they have names, but seriously, you can tell who they are by simply looking at them.
 The main story follows one of the turtle-people.
 His name’s Dash and he’s got some kind of fighting training.
 The story seems to be roughly sequential, though it follows episodic adventures.